Blog

 Dr. Zsuzsanna Farkas, lawyer

-Legal advisor to STUDIO IN-EX general design office
+Legal advisor to STUDIO IN-EX integrated design firm

 András Szántó, certified architect